HubbleCommand/preftils/README.md

 [![](https://jitpack.io/v/HubbleCommand/preftils.svg)](https://jitpack.io/#HubbleCommand/preftils)

-This is a very simple library that reduces some verbosity and provides type safety when working with Android's [SharedPreferences](https://developer.android.com/training/data-storage/shared-preferences).
+This is a very simple library that provides type safety when working with Android's [SharedPreferences](https://developer.android.com/training/data-storage/shared-preferences).

+When managing large amounts of SharedPreferences, it can be time-consuming to track the correct types when accessing preference values among hundreds of preferences, without otherwise making utility functions for each preference.
+This is incredibly verbose, but avoids otherwise critical runtime crashes.
+This extremely light library avoids these issues by providing a type-safe way of interacting with SharedPreferences.

 While the newer [DataStore](https://developer.android.com/topic/libraries/architecture/datastore) exists, it seems to have the same pitfall of preference values not being safely typed to their underlying data type.
-Additionally, SharedPreferences remains a very popular way of managing long-duration state in Android.
+Additionally, SharedPreferences remains a very popular and approachable way of managing long-duration state in Android.

 Due to the implementation, `Set<String>` is not supported due to type erasure of the `String` type of the `Collection`.
 All other SharedPreference types are supported.